 The cause of pancreatic cancer is unknown.
 This type of cancer occurs when abnormal cells begin to grow within the pancreas and form tumors.
 Normally, healthy cells grow and die in moderate numbers.
 In the case of cancer, there is an increased amount of abnormal cell production, and these cells eventually take over the healthy cells.

 While the cause of this type of cancer is unknown, there are certain risk factors that may increase your chances of developing pancreatic cancer.
-According to the American Cancer Society (ACS), you may be at an increased risk if you:
+You may be at an increased risk if you:

 - are obese